 I dropped two words from my vocabulary: fanny (trust me, don’t say it) and root (to have sex).
 On the bright side, I can now say “blow me down” (expression of surprise), I know bugger all (not much) or rattle your dags (hurry up).

 Kiwi speak includes many funny Maori sayings and phrases.
 In the language of the indigenous people, the letter combination “WH” makes the sound “F.” No problem for words like Whānau (extended family), however, I still laugh at the popular Whakarewarewa Forest and the New Zealand ski field called “Whakapapa” (fuk-a-papa).

 Here’s an interesting tidbit; Whakapapa is on Mt.
 Ruapehu, an active volcano.
 Kiwis ski here anyway.
 Thousands of them every year without worry, which brings me to the next oddity:

 “She’ll be right mate.”

 In this case, it’s not the words themselves but rather the cultural phenomena that go with them.
 Sometimes I see it as a wonderfully relaxed way to go through life.
 Things have a way of working themselves out.
 “No worries.
 She’ll be right mate.”
 At other times, I roll my eyes in wonder.
-Question someone who is skiing on a volcano, climbing an unstable tree, jumping on a trampoline on the driveway without safety nets, the answer will probably be, “No worries.
+Question someone who is skiing on a volcano, climbing an unstable tree, or jumping on a trampoline on the driveway without safety nets, the answer will probably be, “No worries.
 She’ll be right mate.”

 Kiwi translation of my favourite foods